yarden4998/DataAnalysisAndVisualizationProject/README.md

 ## Project Overview

 This project focuses on addressing class imbalance in Active Learning pipelines using Approximate Nearest Neighbor (ANN) methods.
-The research investigates wether ANN can improve the efficiency and accuracy of Active Learning models when dealing with imbalanced, high-dimensional datasets.
+The research investigates whether ANN can improve the efficiency and accuracy of Active Learning models when dealing with imbalanced, high-dimensional datasets.

 The proposed approach includes exploring different indexing and sampling strategies, such as distance-based and cluster-based methods, to optimize data selection in active learning pipelines.

 ## Setup Instructions

+### Prerequisites

+* Python 3.10
+* Poetry

+### Environment Setup

 Follow these steps to set up the environment and run the code: